Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 1. Review Your Loan Documents - Check for any proof or evidence that outlines the issues above.

 2. Contact Close Brothers Finance - Given the above criterion, you can now assess whether your loan was mis-sold.
-If positive, then you can reach out to Close Brothers Finance to file a formal complaint.
+You can always complain to Close Brothers Finance if positive.

-3. Seek Legal or Ombudsman Help - Should the unfortunate scenario happen that Close Brothers Finance does not resolve your complaint to your satisfaction, you can escalate the issue to the Financial Ombudsman Service or seek legal advice to ensure you are compensated for any mis-selling.
+3. Seek Legal or Ombudsman Help - Should the unfortunate scenario happen that Close Brothers Finance does not resolve your complaint to your satisfaction, you can escalate the issue to the Financial Ombudsman Service or seek the help of a finance claims expert to ensure you are compensated for any mis-selling.

 How to Check If Your Loan Was Mis-Sold